Make and receive RTT calls in FaceTime on Mac

 Click RTT, then select Enable RTT.

-Note: If you can’t see RTT, check that you completed all the setup steps.
-If you still can’t see RTT, it may not be supported on your Mac.
+Note: If you don’t see RTT, check that you completed all the setup steps.
+If you still don’t see RTT, it may not be supported on your Mac.

 Choose additional options.
 For more information, click the Help button in the bottom-right corner.